To bundle or not to bundle, that is the question. Okay, at least in insurance circles.

 You may have heard that you can save money by bundling both important coverages together.
 That seems to make sense, right?
 You’ve made a home for yourself, filled it with your favorite gadgets, treasures and memories … and acquired some nice wheels too.
 Why not protect what you’ve built by letting one company take care of it all?

 The short answer is, you may feel at home … but you could be taken for a ride.

 Here’s a quick guide to the pros and cons of bundling:

 Savings: You could save up to 20% if you bundle Home and Auto insurance.
-Add Life insurance, and your savings may increase even more.
-Plus you could save big down the road if you have to make a claim involving several coverage types.
-Let’s say your house, car, motorcycle and boat all get damaged during one big mishap.
+Plus you could save money down the road if you have to make a claim involving several coverage types.
+Let’s say your house, car, motorcycle and boat are all damaged in one big mishap.
 (Hey, you're okay, and that's what matters.)
 Some policy bundles will require that you pay only one deductible instead of 2, 3 or more.

 Convenience: Your time is valuable.
 And dealing with only one insurer instead of two or more could help you save lots of it.
 (Full disclosure: our friendly licensed agents can save you even more time by doing your insurance shopping for you.)
 Bundling also creates an easier-to-manage budget with a single renewal date and just one bill to pay.

 Confidence: If you already feel good about your insurer, it makes sense to stick with them.
 Knowing you have a proven relationship with a single company who’s protecting what matters can bring you greater peace of mind.
 And here’s another confidence-booster: “bundlers” are less likely to be dropped by their insurer.